SchettiLo/schettilo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Research Fellow (RTDa) at The Free University of Bozen-Bolzano.
+I am a Research Fellow (RTDa) at The Free University of Bozen-Bolzano..
 I’m interested in exploring and modelling speech features and variability and developing ASR systems based on less but more informative data which could apply to Low-Resource Languages.

 I earned my PhD from the University of Salerno discussing a thesis entitled “The Role of Disfluencies in Italian Discourse.
 Modelling and Speech Synthesis Applications”.